V3r4-4/DSA/DSA01.md

 |         └──Data structures
 ```
 <BR>

-Using low-level languages for critical systems is important because they provide direct hardware control, maximum execution speed, and precise memory management without the overhead of abstraction layers
+**Using low-level languages for critical systems is important because they provide direct hardware control, maximum execution speed, and precise memory management without the overhead of abstraction layers.**
 <BR>

 ### Common Algorithms